 - Siegel AJ, Stec JJ, Lipinska I, et al. Effect of marathon running on inflammatory and hemostatic markers.
 Am J Cardiol 2001;88:918-20.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Stable Ischemic Heart Disease, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Exercise, Sports & Exercise and ECG & Stress Testing
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Exercise, Sports and Exercise and ECG and Stress Testing

 Keywords: Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Aspirin, Atherosclerosis, Athletes, Body Mass Index, Cardiomyopathy, Hypertrophic, Cholesterol, Cholesterol, LDL, Consensus, Constriction, Pathologic, Coronary Artery Disease, Coronary Thrombosis, Cost of Illness, Death, Sudden, Cardiac, Diabetes Mellitus, Electrocardiography, Electrolytes, Exercise, Exercise Test, Heart Rate, Hyperkalemia, Lipoproteins, LDL, Middle Aged, Motor Activity, Myocarditis, Myocardium, Physical Exertion, Primary Prevention, Prodromal Symptoms, Risk Factors, Sports